Blocked a Family Member on Social Media

 4.9

-*18+.
 First deposit only.This offer is only available for first time depositors.
 Min deposit is £10.
-80 Extra Spins on Big Bass Bonanza.
-Spin Value: £_0.10.
+80 Free Spins on Big Bass Bonanza.
+Spin Value: £0.10.
 This offer cannot be used in conjunction with any other offer.
 This offer is only available for specific players that have been selected by PlayOJO.
 If you have arrived on this page not via the designated offer via PlayOJO you will not be eligible for the offer.
-Irregular play may lead to removal of reward.
-OJO’s Rewards and Game policy applies.
-Please play responsibly.
-Gambleaware.org #AD
+Irregular play may lead to removal of rewards.
+OJO’s Rewards and Game Play policy applies.

 Whatever it takes to keep the peace